Vinci, Home Town of Leonardo da Vinci

 Vinci is about 35 kilometers west of Florence.
 If you're coming by car, take the FI-PI-LI (the road that runs between Florence and Pisa) and exit at Empoli east if coming from Florence or Empoli west if coming from Pisa direction.
 It's about 10 kilometers north of Empoli (you can see Empoli on our Tuscany rail map).

-If you're traveling by train you can take a train to Empoli (from Florence or Pisa) and then take a bus, currently line 49, to Vinci from Empoli Stazione FS to Vinci, here's the Copit bus web site (in Italian).
+If you're traveling by train you can take a train to Empoli (from Florence or Pisa) and then take a bus, currently line 49, to Vinci from Empoli Stazione FS to Vinci, see schedule on the Copit bus web site (in Italian).

 Museo Leonardiano - Museum of Leonardo da Vinci